Visualization

 2. Navigate to your run directory, and select either a single plotfile or a set of plotfiles.
 Open multiple plotfile at once by selecting plt..
 Paraview will load the plotfiles as a time series.
 ParaView will ask you about the file type – choose “AMReX/BoxLib Grid Reader”.

 3. If you have run the ERF executable with terrain, then the mapped grid information will be stored as nodal data.
 Choose the “point data” called “nu”, then click on “Warp by Vector” which can be found via Filters–>Alphabetical.
-This wil then plot data onto the mapped grid locations.
+This will then plot data onto the mapped grid locations.

 4. Under the “Cell Arrays” field, select a variable (e.g., “x_velocity”) and click “Apply”.
-Note that the default number of refinement levels loaded and vizualized is 1.
+Note that the default number of refinement levels loaded and visualized is 1.
 Change to the required number of AMR level before clicking “Apply”.

 5. For “Representation” select “Surface”.